 DC: double crochet

-4 DC Bobble: See special stitches at the end of the pattern
+4 DC Bobble: See special stitches

 Finished size: Approximately 10.5 inches tall